 Founded in May 1969, Nederlandse Omroep Stichting (Netherlands Radio and Television Association) or (NOS), is a Dutch Public service broadcaster.
 It is headquartered in Nederland.
 Nederlandse Omroep Stichting or NOS is responsible for coordinating the public service broadcasting system.
 The public broadcasting system in the Netherlands consists of three tv-channels and six radio stations nationwide and thirteen regional television and radio broadcasters.
 NOS has a special statutory obligation to make news and sports programs for the three Dutch public television channels and the Dutch public radio services.
-According to the NOS about page “It operates independently from the government, even though the Dutch public broadcasting system is partially funded by tax payers’ money.”
-The Board of directors are Jan de Jong (CEO) and Geert Hofman (CFO).
+According to the NOS about page “It operates independently from the government, even though the Dutch public broadcasting system is partially funded by taxpayers’ money.”
+The Board of directors is Jan de Jong (CEO) and Geert Hofman (CFO).

 In review, Nederlandse Omroep Stichting (Netherlands Radio and Television Association) utilizes minimally loaded language both in their headlines and articles such as “Trump starts trade war with the EU: levy on steel and aluminum” and national news “’Shortages of antibiotics due to monopoly on raw materials.’”
-NOS is always very well sourced through The Algemeen Nederlands Persbureau (ANP), which in the Netherlands, ANP represents the news agencies Agence France-Presse (AFP) and Deutsche Presse Agentur (DPA).
+NOS is always very well-sourced through The Algemeen Nederlands Persbureau (ANP), which in the Netherlands, ANP represents the news agencies Agence France-Presse (AFP) and Deutsche Presse Agentur (DPA).
 They also use pro-science sources such as KNMP.nl, which is the Dutch Pharmacy Association.